 The chemical reaction will stop, or make it harder, for proteins in the meat to stay together.
 This means that if they don’t bond the meat stay tender during cooking.

-Baking soda takes less time that for instance a salt water brine.
-Baking soda will only need about 15 – 30 minutes to work compared to brining over night or even 24 hours.
+Baking soda takes less time than for instance a saltwater brine.
+Baking soda will only need about 15 – 30 minutes to work compared to brining overnight or even 24 hours.

 Best Way To Use Baking Soda

 - Rub your cut of meat with baking soda water mixture

 - Refrigerate for 15 minutes to 3 hours